-Yes, the CARES Act for the Paycheck Protection Program was passed last Friday.
+Yes, the CARES Act for the Paycheck Protection Provision loan program (PPP) was passed last Friday.
 It’s 800 pages and the banks are still feeling their way around to determine how to process these new loans.
 The complete guidelines have not been developed yet.
 We recommend starting your application with the bank you already have a relationship with.

 CARES Act: Understanding the Paycheck Protection Provision SBA 7(a) Loan Program